 Speaker: Maria Gonsalves Schimpf, Director, Denver Health RESTORE (Resilience and Equity through Support and Training for Organizational Renewal)

-M. Gonsalves Schimpf will provide an overview of Denver Health and key features of the Trauma- and Resilience-Informed Systems initiative at the health system.
+M. Gonsalves Schimpf provided an overview of Denver Health and key features of the Trauma- and Resilience-Informed Systems initiative at the health system.

 III.
 Panel: Early Lessons on the Design and Implementation of Trauma-Informed Systems Change